m00n-die/AirBnB_clone_v2/README.md

 ![Latest commit](https://img.shields.io/github/last-commit/B3zaleel/AirBnB_clone_v2/master?style=round-square)

 ## Authors
-Check the AUTHORS file for information on AuTHORS and contributors to this Repository
+Check the AUTHORS file for information on the authors and contributors to this Repository

 ## Description